On two cohomological Hall algebras: The preprojective cohomological Hall algebra

-From entirely different considerations, Maulik-Okounkov constructed another algebra $Y_{\MO}$, which also acts on the equivariant Chow groups of quiver varieties \cite{Va00}.
-There is an algebra embedding $Y_\hbar(\fg)\subset Y_{\MO}$ which is compatible with the two actions (see, e.g., \cite{YZ15}).
+From entirely different considerations, Maulik-Okounkov in \cite[\S 5]{MO} constructed another algebra $Y_{\MO}$, which also acts on the equivariant $A$-homology of quiver varieties.
+It is also shown in \cite[Theorem~D]{YZ15} that there is an algebra homomorphism $\Phi: \widetilde{\calP}^{\sph}(\CH) \to Y_{\MO}$; the image is a subalgebra of $Y^{+}_{\MO}$ which is a quantization of $U(\fn_{Q}[u])$.
+The kernel of $\Phi$ is trivial when $Q$ is of type $A,D,E$, and is described in \cite{YZ15} for a general quiver. }